 -

-Purpose and legal basis for processing: Explain why you collect personal data and the legal grounds for processing it (e.g., consent, contractual necessity, legitimate interests).
+Purpose and legal basis for processing: Clearly explain your data processing practices, including the purposes for collecting data—such as marketing, order fulfillment, and site analytics—and the legal grounds for processing it (e.g., consent, contractual necessity, legitimate interests).

 -